mia-platform/documentation/docs/release_notes/RN_v9-2/platform_9-2-1_releasenotes.md

 #### API Gateway compatibility with Pod Security Policies on EKS

-Nginx API Gateway has been fixed to supports Pod Security Policies when running on EKS
+Nginx API Gateway has been fixed to support Security Context configurations when running on EKS.

 #### File service v2.5.0